vantmet/vantmet.github.io/_drafts/NSX_Packet_Walks_Replication_Modes.md

 ## VTEP Segments

 Before we get started though, it would be useful to discus VTEP Segments.
-Following the VMware best practice design guide, our VMware system will be split into multiple clusters, with Management and Edge clusters (sometimes consolidated) and probably multiple computer clusters.
+Following the VMware best practice design guide, our VMware system will be split into multiple clusters, with Management and Edge clusters (sometimes consolidated) and probably multiple compute clusters.
 This makes for ease of management, and reduced failure domains.
 It is common to design in a 1 cluster per rack pattern, so that the rack unit becomes a module of capacity.
 Each rack is then created with unique IP information, so that addition (or removal) of a rack doesn't affect IP ranges, and so that equal cost multipathing (ECMP) can be used to form resilient connections to a Leaf-Spine network.

 Of all of that, we are concerned with just one thing.
 Each rack will be on a different IP subnet.
 These subnets are referred to as VTEP Segments.
 The VTEP Segment a host is connected to, is the IP subnet of it's VXLAN interfaces.